po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/27-Evr_GitHub-Packages/README.md

 ## Installing GitHub Packages

-If you want to share this package with someone, they can follow these instructions to install:
+If you want to share this package with someone, they can follow these instructions to install it:

 1. In the project directory that the package will be installed in, create a local `.npmrc` file and add the following: